icgc-argo/platform-ui/.github/pull_request_template.md

 **Checklist before requesting review:**

-- [ ] Matches deisgn:
+- [ ] Matches design:

-* component sizes, spacing, and styless
+    * component sizes, spacing, and styles
     * font size, weight, colour
     * spelling has been double checked

 - [ ] New uikit components have Storybook stories
 - [ ] Feature is minimally responsive.